I Was Hit By A Car

 After we hugged again, and I‘d promised her I would let her know how I was doing, I finished my walk home, thrilled to be able to actually be walking home.
 Each step felt like a miracle.

-To get across the busiest street on my way home, I chose one particular crosswalk with the best visibility, made eye contact with the car that stopped for me, and smiled while I gave them a thank you wave.
-Getting a nod in return, I stepped into the street and paused, checking to make sure the oncoming traffic across the street could also see me.
+To get across the busiest street on my route, I chose this one particular crosswalk with really good visibility, made eye contact with the car that stopped for me, and smiled while I gave them a thank you wave.
+Getting a nod in return, I stepped into the street and paused, checking to make sure the oncoming traffic could also see me.

-I always do this as a matter of course, it just felt more intentional on a morning when I had actually been hit by a car already.
+I always do this as a matter of course, it just felt more intentional on a morning when I had, you know, been hit by a car already.

-I rage walked the rest of the way home, adding that morning’s close call to a catalog of other near misses from the last few weeks:
+I rage walked the rest of the way home, adding that morning’s drama to a catalog of other near misses from the last few weeks:

 ~A woman with her dog on a long training leash saw me approaching them while riding my bike on the Eastern Trail, and let it wander right into my path anyway, forcing me to slam on my brakes so hard I thought I was going ass over teakettle for sure.
 She said nothing,